vojodotco/vozmob/html/sites/all/modules/contrib/README.txt

 auto_nodetitle: Name new nodes that don't have titles automatically.

-? backup_files: Create backups of the files directory

 backup_migrate: Scheduled backups locally and to Amazon S3.

 captcha: Stop spam on web signup and web anonymous story submission.